By Cara Lopez Lee

 Sometimes I do it too well.
 One of my best friends would never say a racist thing if she could help it.
 Nonetheless, when I submitted a story to a Latino publication along with a paragraph about what being a Latina means to me, I asked her opinion, and she said, “But you’re not really a Latino!”

+I felt dumbfounded, and hurt.
 “Yes I am,” I insisted.
+I’d grown up with Latinos, always seen one in my mirror, checked that box every time it was an option on any form.
 But part of me feared she’d caught me, a fraud.
 If so, who am I fooling: Whites?
 Mexicans?
 Me?

 What am I?